methodlab/lllint/README.md

 - Learn best practices through AI-powered suggestions
 - Customize linting rules to fit your project's unique needs

-LLLint is API-based, currently supporting OpenAI's models, allowing you to harness state-of-the-art language understanding for your code analysis.
+LLLint currently uses OpenAI's API to analyze and suggest improvements for your code.

 ## Features